liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The `aui:input` Taglib for Type `checkbox` No Longer Creates a Hidden Input
+### The `aui:input` Tag for Type `checkbox` No Longer Creates a Hidden Input
 - **Date:** 2014-Jun-16
 - **JIRA Ticket:** LPS-44228

 #### What changed?
-Whenever the aui:input taglib is used to generate an input of type checkbox, only an input tag will be generated, instead of the checkbox and hidden field it was generating before.
+Whenever the aui:input tag is used to generate an input of type checkbox, only an input tag will be generated, instead of the checkbox and hidden field it was generating before.